Concussion Center near Buffalo, NY

 Concussion is a mild traumatic brain injury (TBI) that occurs when the normal functioning of the brain is disrupted by a jolt or blow to the head.
 Though symptoms of a concussion can be subtle, common signs include headache, dizziness, and memory problems.

 Recognition and proper management of a concussion is crucial to avoiding additional serious injury.
 A repeat concussion that occurs before the brain recovers from the first puts the individual at risk for a more severe permanent brain injury.

-Diagnosis & Treatment in Buffalo NY
+Diagnosis & Treatment in Western New York

 Ordinary imaging studies are often used to rule out structural injury.
 Although most concussions will not create noticeable changes in such scans, new functional MRI and CT techniques available at Dent can offer additional insights on the seriousness of the injury and state of healing.

 Neurocognitive tests are critical in the ongoing monitoring of the concussed patient.
 Doctors of neuropsychology use a variety of tools to quantify how the patient is able to think, react, and remember.
 Among these tools is a computerized scoring system known as ImPACT.
 It is highly recommended that all athletes receive baseline ImPACT testing so the Neuropsychologist is able to compare brain function before and after injury.